The term “Master Co-Axial” refers to the new in-house Omega Co-Axial Master Chronometer caliber 8912.

 Always an odd choice, lug width is a mystifying 21 mm although the manufacturer-supplied brown leather strap (21 mm tapering to 16 mm with a signed 9K Bronze Gold pin buckle) is extremely nice, however.
 The crystal is a domed, scratch‑resistant sapphire with an interior anti-reflective treatment.
 The sapphire caseback screws down to the case, and so does the crown.
 Water-resistance is a true professional dive watch worthy rating of 300 meters.

-For me and my sub-7-inch wrist, the 48 mm lug to lug width is slightly longer than my comfort zone but I expect anyone with a 7-inch wrist or greater will find it a really nice fit.
+For me and my sub-7-inch wrist, the 48 mm lug-to-lug width is slightly longer than my comfort zone but I expect anyone with a 7-inch wrist or greater will find it a really nice fit.
 Case thickness including crystal is 13.8 mm and weight on the leather brown leather strap weighs in at 100 grams.

 Overall, it’s hard to say this isn’t a great dive watch.
 I mean, it has the certifications to back it up.
 I don’t know if I want it in a patina-forming material but the differences between Omega’s 9K Bronze Gold and the materials I have owned previously experienced make it very interesting.
 Collectors have their feelings about faux patina-colored lume but I find it works at times (more often than it doesn’t in my opinion although I think I’m in the minority there) and here, I like it.
 Playing with the pinkish hue of the gold bronze case and the sandwich brown/black dial it makes sense.
-I, as usual, would love 1-2 mm less of lug to lug but I need to hit the gym.
-Finally, the elephant in the room, the sticker price.
+I, as usual, would love 1-2 mm less lug to lug but I need to hit the gym.
+Finally, the elephant in the room, is the sticker price.
 You think master coaxial-coaxial master chronometers come cheap?
 Guess again.
-If you want a modern diver that is dual certified and 300 meters rated from a luxury brand that you can actually locate and buy, this might be the one for you.
+If you want a modern diver that is dual-certified and 300 meters rated from a luxury brand that you can actually locate and buy, this might be the one for you.
 For now, I’m ok with my vintage SM 120 with Caliber 565 (no certifications but 24 jewels, 2.75Hz, 50-hour power reserve), but I have no dive plans anytime soon.

 The retail price is $11,600.